prismspecs/pi-deauth/README.md

 ### Why You Need a Separate WiFi Adapter

 The Raspberry Pi's built-in WiFi adapter:
-- ❌ Does NOT support monitor mode reliably
+- Does NOT support monitor mode reliably
-- ❌ Cannot perform packet injection
+- Cannot perform packet injection
-- ❌ Uses proprietary firmware with limited capabilities
+- Uses proprietary firmware with limited capabilities

 You need **TWO WiFi interfaces**:
 1. **Built-in WiFi (wlan0)**: Connect to phone hotspot for SSH access
 2. **External USB adapter (wlan1)**: Monitor mode for scanning and attacks

+### Tested Hardware

+This project has been tested with:
+- **RT5572 chipset** (Panda PAU09 adapter)
+- Alfa AWUS036NH (RTL8187)
+- Other Ralink chipsets (RT3070, RT5370)

 ### Software Requirements
 - Raspberry Pi OS (Bookworm or Bullseye)